Glossary

 Subjunctive II

-Konjunktiv II; one of the two subjunctive forms, is used to express wishes, unreal conditional clauses and particularly polite questions or statements
+Konjunktiv II; the more common subjunctive form; used for wishes, unreal conditional clauses and polite questions or statements.

 Er wünschte, er hätte Zeit.